 Mr. Eric Molina was born in Fresno, California and has lived in Parlier for the last 47 years.
 He graduated from Parlier High School and attended Fresno Community College.
 He then attended the CDCR Academy in 1998.
 He has worked 22 years working for the California Department of Corrections: 7 years as an Officer, 13 years as a Sergeant, and 2 years as a Lieutenant.
 He is happily married to Victoria and proud father to four girls: Ariel, 26, Alexiz, 21, Naiyah, 10, and Mialah, 5.
 Ariel is finishing her degree in Criminology at Fresno State and Alexiz is completing her degree in Business.
 The two younger ones are currently students at Parlier Unified.
 He is also a proud grandfather to Ammera, 3.
 He enjoys spending time with his family, traveling, and going to sporting events.

 Mr. Molina has volunteered as a coach for Pop Warner, t-ball, and softball, and helped with PTC for the last 26 years.
 He has served 12 years on the School Site Council as President and also volunteered for the REACH program.
-He has completed two years on the Parlier Unified School Board: one year as Clerk and one year as Vice President.
+He has completed three years on the Parlier Unified School Board: one year as Clerk, one year as Vice President, and one year as President.
 His term expires 2022.